Skip to content

 However, this is not necessarily the case for two reasons:

-Celebrus CDP features a number of capabilities that have been developed specifically to meet the growing requirement for enterprises to connect Celebrus data to a range of cloud storage platforms.
+Celebrus features a number of capabilities that have been developed specifically to meet the growing requirement for enterprises to connect Celebrus data to a range of cloud storage platforms.
 Our out-of-the-box connectors enable data to flow with ease into AWS S3 and Redshift, Microsoft Azure Synapse and Snowflake Cloud Data Warehouses.

 The Celebrus data model remains completely consistent and is entirely compatible with these cloud storage platforms.
 In addition, our Teradata Native Object Store integration provides data loaders for AWS S3 and Microsoft Azure Synapse, which allow Teradata clients complete flexibility regarding their use of these cloud platforms, enabling the use of sophisticated cloud enabled storage strategies and architectures.